tobias-weiss-ai-xr/opendesk-edu/docs/architecture/apis.md

 # Weboffice - Collabora

-Following are APIs used by the Weboffice application:
+The following are the APIs used by the Weboffice application:

 | Used by   | Accessed component | Service           | Purpose                                     | Message format |
 | --------- | ------------------ | ----------------- | ------------------------------------------- | -------------- |